 1967, The Jimi Hendrix Experience appeared at The Ambassador Theatre, Washington D.C.

 1967, The Who played at Convention Hall in Asbury Park, New Jersey.
+Before the show Keith Moon jumps off a pier into heavy surf and almost drowns.

 1967, The Crazy World of Arthur Brown performed at the Royal Windsor Racecourse in Windsor, Berkshire, England.